 An examination of the Angat monthly streamflows in megacubic meters (MCM) shows the two seasons prevailing in the country; the dry and wet season.
 Streamflows for the months of February to May (dry season) are low compared to the months of July to December (wet season).
-To correct this, the common approach for modeling a seasonal time series is to first deseasonalize the series by standardization.
+A common approach for modeling a seasonal time series is to first deseasonalize the series by standardization.

-5.1.2 Autocorrelation Function (ACF) of Untransformed Series (1946-1963)
+Autocorrelation Function (ACF) of Untransformed Series (1946-1963)